mkmrgn/buildkite-triggered-build-example/README.md

 # buildkite-triggered-build-example
 An example showing parent + triggered builds sharing artifacts

-(this is the triggered, child pipeline)
+This repo is the triggered, child pipeline.
+The parent pipeline can be found here: https://github.com/mkmrgn/buildkite-parent-build-example